MiloMargolis/CS4100-Clinical-Trial-Matchmaking/README.md

 5. **Ranking**
    - Combine similarity scores and success probabilities to rank trials for each patient.
 Match scores are calculated using the formula score = 100 / (1 + distance) which helps to assign higher scores to closer matches.

+## Next Steps

+### Bias Towards Cancer Trials
+Our current alaysis reveals a strong bias toward cancer related trials in the top match results:
+- Only 3.8% of the top matched trails were non cancer related
+- The model consistently matched patients to a small subset of non-cancer trials (for exampel scoliosis)
+- This is most likely due to the Word2Vec and TF-IDF embeddings being trained on a cancer heavy corpus which resulted in a narrow semantic space.

+### Improvements for Future
+- Diversity the training corpus by including more non-cancer trials
+- Separate embeddings or models by condition category to avoid domain contamination
+- Refactor eval process to track match diversity and clinical relevance by each medical field

+### Trail Likelihood Scoring
+- Training a DecisionTreeCLassifier using metadata such as the trial phase, sponsor type, location, completion rate, and so on
+- Include a success likelihood alongside the match score for a more holistic view
+- This would help prioritize not only relevant trails, but also trials that are likely to be completed.

 ## Running the project
 - Run python src/main.py
 - This will load the data, train the embeddings preforms the matching, and save the output to a CSV.